Origen-SDK/o2/python/web/source/guides/documenting/your_sphinx_app.rst

 .. raw:: html

   <div class="alert alert-info" role="alert">
-    When we say "it is responsible for all of the <i>Origen specifics</i>" we mean it!
-Removing this extension will return you to a default application, as constructed by <i>sphinx-quickstart</i>.
+    When we say "it is responsible for all of the <i>Origen specifics</i>", we mean it!
+Removing this extension will return you to a default app, as constructed by <i>sphinx-quickstart</i>.
-    This may be what you want, if you want complete control from the ground up, but you will lose the interactions available from Origen in the broader sense.
+    This may be what you want - if you want complete control from the ground up - but you will lose the interactions available from Origen in the broader sense.
+    <br><br>

     For example, many of the <code>origen web build</code> switches and features rely on the
-    <code>origen_sphinx_ext</code>.
+    <code>origen_sphinx_extension</code>.
 Removing this extension without implementing the associated
-    functionality yourself will cause those items to not behave properly.
+    functionality yourself will cause those items to not behave properly (if at all).
+    <br><br>

-    The <code>origen_sphinx_ext</code> has a number of customizations available and can be inherited or overridden like any other Sphinx extension.
+    The <code>origen_sphinx_extension</code> has a number of customizations available and can be inherited or overridden like any other Sphinx extension.
 This will be
-    {{ anchor_to('ose', 'covered in more detail later') }} but this mentality should be preferred to removing the extension entirely.
+    {{ anchor_to('ose', 'covered in more detail later') }} but this mentality should be preferred over removing the extension entirely.
   </div>

   <div class="alert alert-danger" role="alert">